Anker Vertical Mouse review

 This is the main reason why I bought the mouse.
 In just a short time, it feels much more comfortable.
 So much so that when I move my right hand over the keyboard and flatten it out horizontally to type, it feels like a pain!

-My one complaint though, is that I wish it came in a bigger size.
+My one complaint though is that I wish it came in a bigger size.
 My hands are probably an average size for an adult male, and my pinky finger feels just a little bit cramped.
-It sometimes touches the mouse pad while I use the mouse, which may start to get annoying.
 If this thing was just half an inch taller, it would make a huge difference for my comfort.
+That being said, every hand is different and so far, I’ve gotten used to the size.

 Anker Vertical Mouse Overall Verdict